Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 2. Scatter plot will be provided to show the intensity information.
 We have two plots to show the emotional frequency, but users cannot check the intensity history report, we will provide a scatter plot to show the historical intensity of each emotion.

+#### Mobile Optimization:

+1. Remove/hide the navigation buttons on the home page when a user is on mobile.
+We have the swipe feature and it would free up space.

+2. Improve the sizing for charts on mobile.
+The actual chart part looks ok but the filter area could use some work.

+3. Possibly change view of goals on mobile.
+Currently card view is used but that uses a lot of space so you are only able to view one or two goals at a time depending on the size of your mobile screen.

+4. Journal mat-card-main.
+This needs to be fixed so that it fits around all of the journals being displayed.
+This has a similar issue to the goals as both are card view.

+5. Change menu to a more standard mobile navigation.
+As is on small devices we run out of space with separate icons for each menu item.
+We also have a duplicate phone icon, one for crisis button and one for contacts.
+I feel like this is confusing to the user and should be changed in the future.

+6. Fix the window centering for adding new items.
+When a new goal or new response window opens it is justified left.
+This should be changed to be centered.

+7. Simplify goals on mobile.
+There are many options for goals right now.
+I think it would be nice to have a simple title and category with a show more options to save on space.
 ## Credits

 Emoji credits: